TurtleEngr/libre-bib/src/doc/manual/libre-bib.md

 ### Annotated conf.env

-Understanding the variables in the conf.env file will probably give you the best understanding of how the libre-bib applicaion works.
+Understanding the variables in the conf.env file will probably give you the best understanding of how the libre-bib application works.

 The conf.env files are the core configuration files for the libre-bib app.
 They are executed in this order, so the last definition wins.